zsholdbrooks/cpp-reference/hello-world/README.md

 4. Clone main directory by running `git clone https://github.com/zsholdbrooks/cpp-reference.git`
     - This downloads the full project to a new directory of `cpp-reference`
 5. Open the C++ project by running `code cpp-reference`
-    - Running this command uses the `Remote - WSL` VS Code plugin installed from the first step.
+    - Running this command uses the "Remote - WSL" VS Code plugin installed from the first step.
 It opens the cpp-reference directory within a new instance of VS Code.
 6. Open the terminal window in VS Code by either functionally identical option below:
     - Option 1: Pressing the `Ctrl`, `Shift`, and `~` keys together (also seen as `Ctrl + Shift + ~`)
     - Option 2: Selecting the `Terminal` tab at the very top then select the `New Terminal` option
-    - Note: This terminal is the same as a standalone `Ubuntu on Windows` terminal but just accessible inside VS Code.
+    - Note: This terminal is the same as a standalone *Ubuntu on Windows* terminal but just accessible inside VS Code.
 7. Change into the `hello-world` folder of the project by running `cd hello-world`
-    - The directory path inside the VS Code terminal prior to this command should be something like `~/projects/cpp-reference` since you opened the cpp-reference directory with VS Code despite not doing a deliberate `cd` into the directory.
+    - The directory path inside the VS Code terminal prior to this command should be something like `~/projects/cpp-reference` since you opened the cpp-reference directory with VS Code despite not doing a deliberate *cd* into the directory.
 8. Click on the `hello-world.cpp` file on the left section to open and look at the program's code.
     - You should have the `Explorer` tab open in VS Code on the left already.
 If not, click on the first icon at the far top left that looks like a piece of paper with a corner folded.
 You can hover over it with your cursor to see it say `Explorer` as well.
-9. Compile the `hello-world.cpp` code by running `g++ hello-world.cpp -o hello-world.out`
+9. Compile the [hello-world.cpp](https://github.com/zsholdbrooks/cpp-reference/tree/main/hello-world/hello-world.cpp) code by running `g++ hello-world.cpp -o hello-world.out`
-10. Finally, run the compiled program with `./hello-world.out` to see `Hello World!` displayed on the terminal window.
+10. Finally, run the compiled program with `./hello-world.out` to see **Hello World!** displayed on the terminal window.
     - Note: Whenever you run a new compiled program in a folder, you must prefix it with `./` or else the terminal will try to look in another place instead of your current folder.
 Because of this, it will likely say `Command not found` if you forget the `./`
 11. Once you are done looking at the code, you can run `cd ..` to go up a folder to the main project folder.
 Enjoy.